EndPointCorp/end-point-blog/2015/08/12/bucardo-postgres-replication-pgbench.html.md

 ```

 ```
-$ psql test1 -tc 'select aid, abalance from pgbench_accounts where aid &lt;= 4 order by aid' 1 |      100
+$ psql test1 -tc 'select aid, abalance from pgbench_accounts where aid <= 4 order by aid'
+   1 |      100
    2 |      200
    3 |      300
    4 |        0
-$ psql test2 -tc 'select aid, abalance from pgbench_accounts where aid &lt;= 4 order by aid' 1 |      100
+$ psql test2 -tc 'select aid, abalance from pgbench_accounts where aid <= 4 order by aid'
+   1 |      100
    2 |      200
    3 |      300
    4 |        0
-$ psql test3 -tc 'select aid, abalance from pgbench_accounts where aid &lt;= 4 order by aid' 1 |      100
+$ psql test3 -tc 'select aid, abalance from pgbench_accounts where aid <= 4 order by aid'
+   1 |      100
    2 |      200
    3 |      300
    4 |        0
-$ psql test4 -tc 'select aid, abalance from pgbench_accounts where aid &lt;= 4 order by aid' 1 |      100
+$ psql test4 -tc 'select aid, abalance from pgbench_accounts where aid <= 4 order by aid'
+   1 |      100
    2 |      200
    3 |      300